Subjects of Instruction

 ENV 660a, Forest Dynamics

 This course introduces the study of forest stand dynamics—how forest structures and compositions change over time with growth and disturbances.
-Understanding the dynamic nature of forest stands is important for creating and maintaining a variety of critical ecosystem services sustainably and synergistically, including sustainable supplies of wood products, biodiversity and wildlife habitats, water, fire protection, and others.
-Through readings, lectures, and discussions we explore forest development processes and pathways, concentrating on the driving mechanisms and emergent properties including natural and human disturbances.
-This course is a core component of the M.F. degree but is explicitly designed to be accessible to anyone interested in an in-depth exploration of forest ecosystems.
+Understanding the dynamic nature of forest stands is important for creating and maintaining a variety of critical ecosystem services sustainably and synergistically, including sustainable supplies of wood products, biodiversity and wildlife habitats, water, wildland fire, forest restoration and others.
+Through readings, lectures, field observation, and discussions we will explore forest development processes and pathways, concentrating on the driving mechanisms and emergent properties including natural and human disturbances.
+Non-YSE students must apply and get instructor permission.
 3 Course cr

 TTh 10:30am-11:50am